 With an E Bike and a local guide to accompany you, you can pedal through the nook and corners of Saligao and other old neighbourhoods of Goa, where ancient legends live in obscurity.

 If you are averse of meeting departed souls, you may choose to explore the Goan Food Trail.
+Needless to say, this is one of my most favourite things to do in Goa!
 Easiest way to explore a culture is through its plate, by tasting locally grown delicacies.
 Through the ages, Goa has developed a curious creole cuisine where Rawa fried fish proudly claims a space by Pork Xacutti.

 I prefer to explore local Goan food by my own.
 I read numerous blog posts and often resort to social media to eat like a local.
 Do expect a self guided food train in Calangute on my blog soon.
 However, if you are at Panaji, especially at the much acclaimed Fontainhas, you may choose to go with the E bikers for sound company!